VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 Now for the meat of this example app, the `users` package.
 This package will contain the `User` model that we will use to store users in mongoDB, as well as the views and forms for `registering`, `logging in`, and `logging` out users.
-Finally it will house the `oauth_config` module that we previously built for interacting with our chosen oauth providers.
+Finally, it will house the `oauth_config` module that we previously built for interacting with our chosen OAuth providers.

 ### The user model

-First, lets take a look at `models.py`:
+First, let's take a look at `models.py`:

 `root/users/models.py`